HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-23-Quality-Time.md

 At first I was like: "What?
 Quality time with ... what?.
 I am pretty sure my wife want's something different when she demands quality time!"
 However, that quote stuck in my head for a while.
-And the more I think about it, the more sense it makes to me.
+And thinking about it longer, I found it makes indeed some sense.

 ## What is Quality Time?